neilc24/slither24/README.md

 *Notice: When deployed on a cloud server, change the `HOST` variable to your server's public ip.*

+## Future Development

+1. game_img can get big when players increase.
+It might slow the game down.
+We can try only sending player specific information when broadcasting.

+2. Get a passkey from client before registering them.

 ## Contact

 Author: Neil (Github:@neilc24)